MachineLearningMike/Mozaic_Architecture/Architecture/Architectrue.md

 - **Execute fund flow**: This use case checks, carry out, and keeps track of assets move.
 The assets managed by the system can only be moved by this use case transparently.
 - **Deposit**: This use case deposit the user's assets in the system. **User** calls this use case in the hope that Mozaic system will **Optimize staking** of the deposited assets for them.
 This use case includes **Execute fund flow**.
 - **Withdraw**: This use case withdraws from the user's rewards and, if needed, deposited assets.
 (The deposited assets are increased by perpetual compounding of rewards.) **User** calls this use case.
 This use case includes **Execute fund flow**.
-- **Optimize staking**: This use case upgrades the staking of deposited assets to maximize rewards. **Profit generator**, a role of the system, calls this use case *either on a regular basis or at randome times*.
+- **Optimize staking**: This use case upgrades the staking of deposited assets to maximize rewards. **Profit generator**, a role of the system, calls this use case *either on a regular basis or at randomly picked times*.
 This use case includes **Execute fund flow** and **Compound**. *By providing **Execute fund flow** with **staking_plan**, this use case effectively prevents it from being involved with finding optimal staking portfolio.*
 - **Trade**: This use case swaps idle assets to get profit by using price changes.
 It calls **Dex**. *By providing **Execute fund flow** with **trading_plan**, this use case effectively prevents it from being involved with finding optimal trading orders.*
 - **Collect reward**: This use case  collects rewards from Staking pools.
 Use case Execute fund flow, when it is working under **Optimize staking**, is extended by this use case.
 This use case calls Staking pool.
-- **Move staking asset**: This use case move assets to/between/from, **Staking pools**. **Execute fund flow**, when it is working under Optimize staking, is extended byt this use case.
+- **Move staking asset**: This use case move assets to/between/from, **Staking pools**. **Execute fund flow**, when it is working under Optimize staking, is extended by this use case.
 This use case calls Staking pool.
 - **Dex**: This actor is a smart contract that swaps between assets.
-Examples are pairs on Curve and Balancer DeFies.
+Examples are pairs on Curve and Balancer DeFis.
 - **Staking pool**: This actor is a smart contract that allocates reward to assets that are staked in it.
-Examples are farming pools on CBridge and Stargate DeFies.
+Examples are farming pools on CBridge and Stargate DeFis.
 <br><br>

 <div style="page-break-after: always;"></div>